As overseas travel begins to resume, I share my top tips for travelling during Covid-19 to help you on your way.

 Add extra bacterial wipes, hand sanitiser and masks in your checked baggage too.
 Activities and facilities in your hotel may be restricted.
 Bring books, board games and download movies in advance – you may be staying in more than you might think.
 You have no idea what will be available in your holiday resort, so my advice is whatever you think you will need, double it.

 As much as I hate to give this advice, if you download travel apps to your phone, it will limit your interaction with locals….
-Google Translate, Google Lens and Tripadvisor will all help to find information about tourist attractions, restaurants etc, and many countries will have their own travel app with tourist advice relating to travelling with Covid-19.
+Google Translate, Google Lens and Tripadvisor will all help to find information about tourist attractions, restaurants etc, and many countries will have their own travel app with tourist advice relating to travelling with Covid-19 with possible allocation of space on beaches.
+Some countries have their mandatory locator forms available via their app too, this may mean you can present the online version on your phone when you arrive, rather than having to fill out a paper form.

 Depending on the location of your accommodation, hiring a car might be preferable to using public transport or airport transfers.
 You may also wish to explore the neighbouring resorts on your own, rather than in an organised excursion.

 It is vital that you check with your travel insurance company before you travel to see exactly what you are covered for.
-Although flights are operating, you may find that there may be government advisory in place against non-essential travel.
+Most travel insurance companies will cover you if you are travelling to countries on a ‘Green List’.
+Hower, flights will still operate to other countries, not considered as safe by governments.
+You will find that government advisory in place against non-essential travel will still be in place to selected countries.
 If this is the case, you are technically travelling at your own risk and your travel insurance will more than likely be invalidated.

-If travelling within Europe please ensure you have the European Health Insurance Card (EHIC), which will cover you if you need medical attention.
+However, all is not lost.
+If you are travelling within Europe you can get a European Health Insurance Card (EHIC), which will cover you if you need medical attention.
 If travelling outside Europe, make sure you have adequate funds incase you have a medical emergency or have to be quarantined due to an additional Covid-19 outbreak.

 View this post on Instagram